brunomaga/brunomaga.github.io/publications.md

 The pretraining setting and model architecture are adopted from Llama 1, i.e. bytepair encoding (BPE), pre-normalization via RMSNorm, SwiGLU activations, rotary positional embeddings, AdamW optimizer, cosine learning rate scheduler.
 However, the primary architectural differences from Llama 1 include **increased context length** and **grouped-query attention (GQA)**.

 The finetuning was performed with supervised fine-tuning (Section 3.1), initial and iterative reward modeling (Section 3.2.2) and RLHF (Section 3.2.3).
 As drawback of RLHF, "initial RLHF models tended to forget the initial instruction after a few turns of dialogue (Figure 9, below, left).
-To address these limitations, we propose **Ghost Attention (GAtt)**, a very simple method inspired by Context Distillation (Bai et al., 2022b) that hacks the fine-tuning data to help the attention focus in a multi-stage process" (Figure 9, below, right).
+To address these limitations, we propose **Ghost Attention (GAtt)**, a very simple method inspired by Context Distillation (Bai et al., 2022b) that hacks the fine-tuning data to help the attention focus in a multi-stage process".
+In Gatt, ghost tokens are introduced at specific intervals or positions, and do not represent actual data but serve as intermediate "proxies" to summarize information across groups of tokens.
+(Figure 9, below, right).

 {: style="text-align:center; font-size: small;"}
 <img width="65%" height="65%" src="/assets/publications/llama2_gatt.png"/>